talk2viren/umermansoor.github.io/_posts/2017-03-19-tweaking-tcp-for-real-time-applications-nagle-algorithm-and-delayed-acknowledgment.md

 ## Nagle's Algorithm

 If there's no congestion, TCP tacks on a header and sends data out as soon as it gets it from the application.
-If the application is generating a lot of small messages, the headers can add a lot of **overhead**: TCP/IP headers are 40 bytes, so 1-byte of data is sent as 41-byte packet on the network.
+If the application is generating a lot of small messages, the headers can add a lot of **overhead**: TCP/IP headers are 40-byte, so 1-byte of data is sent as 41-byte packet on the network.
 A computer programmer named John Nagle came up with an algorithm to reduce the overhead by combining many small messages into a single message.
 Nagle's algorithm, named after its inventor, **is a technique to make TCP more efficient by reducing the number of packets that are sent over the network**.
 Here's the [pseudo code]((https://en.wikipedia.org/wiki/Nagle's_algorithm)) for the algorithm:

 ```
 if there is new data to send